Bakobiibizo/OpenDeepWiki/README.md

     I --> J[Generate knowledge base document]
     J --> K[Conversational interaction]
 ```

 ## Advanced Configuration

 ### Environment Variables

-  - KOALAWIKI_REPOSITORIES  Path for storing repositories
+- KOALAWIKI_REPOS Path for storing repositories
 - TASK_MAX_SIZE_PER_USER Maximum parallel tasks for AI document generation per user
 - CHAT_MODEL Model must support functions
 - ENDPOINT API Endpoint
 - ANALYSIS_MODEL Analysis model for generating repository directory structure
 - CHAT_API_KEY Your API key
 - LANGUAGE Change the language of the generated documents
 - DB_TYPE Database type, default is sqlite
 - MODEL_PROVIDER Model provider, by default OpenAI, supports Azure, OpenAI and Anthropic
 - DB_CONNECTION_STRING Database connection string
 - EnableSmartFilter Whether intelligent filtering is enabled or not may affect how the AI can obtain the file directory of the repository
 - UPDATE_INTERVAL Warehouse increment update interval, unit: days
 - MAX_FILE_LIMIT The maximum limit for uploading files, in MB
 - DEEP_RESEARCH_MODEL Conduct in-depth research on the model and use CHAT_MODEL for the empty
 - ENABLE_INCREMENTAL_UPDATE Whether to enable incremental updates

 ### Build for Different Architectures

 The Makefile provides commands to build for different CPU architectures:

 ```bash